imamseptian/json-shift/README.md

 JSON-Shift is a tool designed to simplify web scraping and information extraction.
 It transforms website content into structured JSON format based on user-defined attributes.

-To extract information that requested by user, this project utilizing:

 ## Table of Contents

 - [Key Features](#keyfeatures)